 Until recently, all water trampolines were built using a steel, tubular frame.
 The steel frame is strapped to the tube and the jumping mat is connected to the frame.
-The AquaJump Eclipse designs from Rave have eliminated the steel frame making them lighter, easier to install and provide more jumping surface than ever before.
+The AquaJump Eclipse from Rave have eliminated the steel frame making them lighter and easier to install.

 Aquaglide Supertramp water trampolines retain the steel tubular frame and are designed for superior bouncing performance.
 They are built using an eight sided, rigid steel frame to ensure that all of the jumper's energy is focussed, providing a bigger sweet spot and better bounce than round trampolines.

-Lighter, portable and less costly, a bounce platform like the Aquaglide Rebound pictured here, is a great choice for younger children and families.
-You don't get the bounce height with a bounce platform that you do with a true water trampoline, as the flexible jumping mat is attached directly to the inflatable tube without springs.
-This makes the Rebound and other products like it, portable and easily anchored.
+Lighter, portable and less costly, a bouncer like the Aquaglide Rebound pictured here, is a great choice for everyone but ideal for younger children.
+You don't get the bounce height with a bouncer that you do with a true water trampoline, as the jumping mat is attached directly to the inflatable tube without springs.
+This makes the Rebound and the Rave Bongo, portable and easily anchored.
 As the kids get older though, interest may wane.

-Again, quality counts.
+Quality counts.
 This is a much more competitive market with many inferior products.
 Be sure that you check the thickness and material of the inflatable tube.
-Heavy gauge, fabric reinforced PVC is the best.
+Heavy gauge, fabric reinforced PVC is by far the best.
 Seams should be heat or RF welded.
-Look for a heavy duty but pliable matt which is open on the bottom.
+Look for a heavy duty but pliable matt which is open underneath.
 All materials must be UV and mildew resistant.

 Locating and Anchoring

 You will need a lot of space around the trampoline away from boat traffic and docks.
 They should be used only in larger bodies of water with depths of at least 8- 10 feet.
 Do not use the product in swimming pools or shallow water.
-You will need a location that is most protected from wind, of sufficient water depth, and free of obstructions above and below the water.
+You will need a location that is of sufficient water depth and free of obstructions above and below the water.
 A minimum of 150 lbs of anchor weight is recommended.
-Many people use the concrete anchors used for anchoring docks or rafts like the one shown in the picture at left.
-These are available at most building supply and dock centres in cottage country.
 Larger water trampolines in open areas will need even more weight.
+Many people use the precast concrete anchors used for anchoring floating docks or rafts or make their own.
+Concrete anchors are available at many building supply and dock centres in cottage country.